 Recommended MLA Citation (9th) Format

 Lastname, Firstname.
 "Title of Entry."
-Literary and Cultural Heritage Maps of Pennsylvania, University Park, PA: The Pennsylvania State University, date of last update, Pennsylvania Center for the Book.
-URL.
+Literary and Cultural Heritage Maps of Pennsylvania, Pennsylvania Center for the Book, date of last update, URL.
+Access date.

 Sample MLA (9th) citation

 Jalowitz, Alan.
 “Anna Grossnickle Hines.”
-Literary and Cultural Heritage Maps of Pennsylvania.
-University Park, PA: The Pennsylvania State University, Fall 2020, Pennsylvania Center for the Book. https://pabook.libraries.psu.edu/literary-cultural-heritage-map-pa/bios/Hines__Anna_Grossnickle.
+Literary and Cultural Heritage Maps of Pennsylvania, Pennsylvania Center for the Book, Fall 2020, https://pabook.libraries.psu.edu/literary-cultural-heritage-map-pa/bios/Hines__Anna_Grossnickle.
+Accessed 28 Nov.
+2022.

 Please help make the Literary and Cultural Heritage Maps of Pennsylvania the best freely-available source of information about Pennsylvania’s literary and cultural history!
 Below are some of the ways you can get involved.
 Contact Bernadette A. Lear to get started.